 The science test is primarily designed to evaluate the following skills:

 The content of the exam consists of questions from biology, physics, chemistry, and Earth/space science.
-You don’t need extensive knowledge in these areas though, but a general knowledge of each subject is going to be helpful.
+You don’t need extensive knowledge in these areas, but a general understanding of each subject will be helpful.

-You will have to interpret the scientific data that is presented in the text for the first part of the exam.
+You will have to interpret the scientific data presented in the text for the first part of the exam.
 The second part wants to see if you understand scientific tools and requirements for conducting experiments.
-The third part will ask you to evaluate scientific findings as well as formulate conclusions and make predictions based on the findings.
+The third part will ask you to evaluate scientific findings, formulate conclusions, and make predictions based on the findings.

 Essay

-Essay writing is a 40-minute question that is designed to evaluate your writing skills.
-This pretty much answers the question of how long is the ACT with writing test.
-You will be asked to read a prompt and write an essay that is basically your point of view on the complex issues presented.
+Essay writing is a 40-minute question designed to evaluate your writing skills.
+This answers how long the ACT with writing test is.
+You will be asked to read a prompt and write an essay about your point of view on the complex issues presented.

-Now you know how long is ACT test with writing and how long is the ACT test without writing.
-Let’s go over the tips that can help you perform better while completing the test.
+Now you know how long the ACT is with writing and how long the ACT is without writing.
+Let’s review tips to help you perform better while completing the test.

 How Many Questions Are There on the ACT?

-There are a total of 215 questions and 1 essay question which is optional.
+There are 215 questions and one optional essay question.
 Let’s go over the breakdown once again:

-Reading – 40 questions (4 sections with 10 questions each)
+3. Reading – 40 questions (4 sections with ten questions each)

-So this is how long does the ACT take and how many questions are on the test in the case of the extended version.
+So this is how long the ACT takes and how many questions are on the test in the case of the extended version.

 Time Management Tips for the Act Test

-You can see how long do ACT test take, and that all of the questions are time-sensitive.
+You can see how long the ACT test takes, and all the questions are time-sensitive.
 The following tips should help you pace yourself from the very start.

 How Long Should I Spend Answering ACT Questions?

-The quote by James Gleick might not refer to the ACT test, but it definitely applies here.
-On average you have less than a minute per question, especially on the parts that also include reading.
-You need to go through the texts carefully before you can answer the questions.
+The quote by James Gleick might not refer to the ACT, but it applies here.
+On average, you have less than a minute per question, especially on the parts that include reading.
+Please go through the texts carefully before you can answer the questions.

 How to Pace Yourself During the ACT Test Time

-Always identify the easier questions while you are reading them and determine whether you can answer them immediately.
-If you don’t know the answer right off the bat, don’t waste your time move on to the next questions.
-You will also notice that on the math test the easier questions come first, so answer as many as possible, and move on to the easier section of geometry.
-Once you answered all of the easier questions then tackle the ones that are more difficult.
+Please always identify the more straightforward questions while reading them and determine whether you can answer them immediately.
+Don’t waste your time if you don’t know the answer immediately.
+Move on to the following questions.
+You will also notice that the more straightforward questions come first on the math test, so answer as many as possible and move on to the more accessible geometry section.
+Once you answered all the more straightforward questions, tackle the more difficult ones.

 What Time Does the ACT Test Start?

-The exam starts and 08:30, but you should get there earlier.
-Try to be there at least an hour before the test, so that you have enough time to prepare mentally, get sorted, and take a seat.
-Since you fully know how long does an ACT test take, make sure to bring water and food that you can eat during a break.
+The exam starts at 08:30, but you should get there earlier.
+You can try to be there at least an hour before the test so that you have enough time to prepare mentally, get sorted, and take a seat.
+Since you fully know how long an ACT test takes, bring water and food that you can eat during a break.

 Speaking of language learning platforms, have you ever considered Lingoda?
 For anyone wondering about Lingoda prices, we have a detailed guide that covers the costs, subscription models, and the overall value for the money you’ll spend.
-Dive into it to make a more informed decision about your language learning journey.
+You can dive into it to make a more informed decision about your language-learning journey.

 Breaks During the ACT®

-The test is really fast-paced and you only have one short break.
+The test is fast-paced, and you only have one short break.
 The break comes after the math part or just before the reading test.
-This break is only 10 minutes long, so if you need to go to the bathroom this will be the only chance.
+This break is only 10 minutes long, so if you need to go to the bathroom, this will be your only chance.
 If you’re also taking an essay part of the test, you will have another 5-minute break before the essay writing begins.
-Therefore the real answer to how long is the ACT test with essay is 230 minutes with breaks included.
+Therefore, the real answer to how long the ACT is with the essay is 230 minutes, with breaks included.

-Read this review to learn more about ACT tesr pecularities.
+Read this review to learn more about ACT peculiarities.

 Conclusion

-Now you know how long does ACT test take and the amount of time needed for each part.
-It would be wise to prepare for it seriously and even hire a tutor who can help you with more difficult parts of the exam.
-To prepare yourself for the ACT test — find the list here.
+Now you know how long the ACT test takes and the time needed for each part.
+It would be wise to prepare for it seriously and hire a tutor to help you with more challenging parts of the exam.
+To prepare yourself for the ACT — find the list here.

 Relevant articles